Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Introduction

 \textbf{DPP attention (DPP-A).} The second component of our proposed framework is a novel attentional objective that uses the statistics of the training data to sculpt the influence of grid cells on downstream computation.
-Despite the use of a relational encoding metric (i.e., grid code), generalization may also require identifying which aspects of this encoding that could potentially be shared across training and test distributions.
-Here, we implement this by identifying, and restricting further processing to those grid embeddings that exhibit the greatest variance, but are least redundant (that is, pairwise uncorrelated) over the training data.
-Formally, this is captured by maximizing the determinant of the covariance matrix of the grid embeddings computed over the training data \citep{kulesza2012determinantal}.
-To avoid overfitting the training data, we attend to a subset of grid embeddings that maximize the volume in the representational space, diminishing the influence of low-variance codes (irrelevant), or codes with high-similarity to other codes (redundant), which decrease the determinant of the covariance matrix.
-We refer to this as DPP attention, or DPP-A.
+Despite the use of a relational encoding metric (i.e., grid cell code), generalization may also require identifying which aspects of this encoding that could potentially be shared across training and test distributions.
+Here, we implement this by identifying, and restricting further processing to those grid cell embeddings that exhibit the greatest variance, but are least redundant (that is, pairwise uncorrelated) over the training data.
+Formally, this is captured by maximizing the determinant of the covariance matrix of the grid cell embeddings computed over the training data \citep{kulesza2012determinantal}.
+To avoid overfitting the training data, we attend to a subset of grid cell embeddings that maximize the volume in the representational space, diminishing the influence of low-variance codes (irrelevant), or codes with high-similarity to other codes (redundant), which decrease the determinant of the covariance matrix.